HumanSignal/label-studio-ml-backend/label_studio_ml/examples/segment_anything_model/README.md

 7. Click on the image where you want SAM to return the auto-segmentation for. <br>

 > NOTE: The first time you retrieve a prediction after starting the frontend, it will take a while due to the way Label Studio works with loading models.
-There is a workaround in this code so that **AFTER THE FIRST RUN, THE PREDICTIONS WILL BE RECIEVED QUICKER.**
+There is a workaround in this code so that **AFTER THE FIRST RUN, THE PREDICTIONS WILL BE RECIEVED QUICKER.** On top of this, this commit allows for faster individual inference times overall, but has a slower first label so that a map of the image can be generated.
+If you would prefer to have overall slower individual inference times, but a faster first inference, then refer to [this commit](https://github.com/shondle/label-studio-ml-backend/tree/4367b18a52a7a494125874467c5e980a6068eca5/label_studio_ml/examples/segment_anything_model).

 8. Click the generated prediction on the left side<br>
 - Click the eraser on the icon tab and erase away